johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-30-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 }
 ```

 So our authentication mechanism works!
-Now we just need to set up the Vite server and the Static Web Apps CLI local authentication emulator.
+Now we just need to set up the Vite server and the Static Web Apps CLI local authentication emulator to provide the full local development experience.

-## Setting up the frontend
+## Setting up the front end

+Now we'll move over to the `AppFrontEnd` folder.

+### Set up the Static Web Apps CLI

-Now we'll move over to the `AppFrontEnd` folder and install the Static Web Apps CLI as a development dependency:
+We'll install the Static Web Apps CLI as a development dependency:

 ```bash
 npm install -D @azure/static-web-apps-cli
 ```

-`vite.config.ts` file will look like this:

-STUFF

 And we'll add a `start` script to the `package.json` file to start the Static Web Apps CLI and the Vite server.
 The `start` script will look like this: